plebbit/roadmap/README.md

 - [ ] Securely embed Twitter/Youtube/etc. (if possible to do securely)
 - [ ] Lazy resolve author addresses
 - [ ] Add markdown XSS examples in content mock
+- [ ] Make list of warnings and display them randomly in feeds, e.g. warn that subplebbits can be hacked and display scams.
+Maybe have a removable sticky with a list of common scams

 ## `plebbit-react-hooks`